Return to Philosophy Web Homepage Title: Introduction to Logic

-Philosophy Homepage » Logic Homepage » Informal Fallacies » ad Verecundiam
+Homepage » Logic » Informal Fallacies » ad Verecundiam

-1. Argumentum ad Verecundiam fallacy (argument from inappropriate authority): an appeal to the testimony of an authority outside of the authority's special field of expertise.
+Argumentum ad Verecundiam Fallacy (argument from inappropriate authority): an appeal to the testimony of an authority outside of the authority's special field of expertise.

 1. From a logical point of view, anyone is free to express opinions or advice about what is thought true; however, the fallacy occurs when the reason for assenting to a statement is based on following the recommendation or advice of an improper authority.

-Arthur Schopenhauer summarizes how the argument can be used effectively against some opponents in a dialogue:
+(London: Longmans, Green, 1876), Frontispiece Arthur Schopenhauer cynically summarizes how the argument can be effectively used to take advantage of opponents in argumentation:

 “[T]he argumentum ad verecundiam … consists in making an appeal to authority rather than reason, and in using such an authority as may suit the degree of knowledge possessed by your opponent. … The more limited his capacity and knowledge, the greater is the number of the authorities who weigh with him.[1]

 Schopenhauer recommends citing obscure authorities to impress the unlearned.
-Logically, however, acknowledging authorities only carries some significance when the authority is an expert in the field being cited.
+Logically, however, acknowledging authorities only carries some significance when the authority is an expert in the field under examination.
+Relevant and appropriate authorities frequently disagree on important issues.

 These terms were not initially used specifically to denote the fallacy of appealing to evidence provided by an irrelevant or ill-suited authority.[3]